Shoreline Sightseeing has roots deep in Chicago history. Now in our third generation, we have grown as the city has grown.

 Shoreline adds the Michigan Avenue dock to support even more Architecture Tours.

 Shoreline has the city’s largest fleet with 11 major touring vessels and eight water taxis.
-For almost 80 years, Shoreline has shown the beauty and majesty of Chicago to generations of families – from countries around the world.
+For over 80 years, Shoreline has shown the beauty and majesty of Chicago to generations of families – from countries around the world.
 Our plan is to keep growing as Chicago grows and show off the best of this city with pride.